RegexpReplace

 📘

-When the regular expression you want to use contains a slash, quotation or other special character, you will need to use a backslash (\) to escape the special character.
-Regexp can vary based on the databases.
-Check the documentation of your database to find the correct syntax.
+When your regular expression statement contains a slash, quotation or other special character, use a backslash () to escape the special character.
+Regexp can vary by database.
+Check your database's documentation to find the correct syntax.

 Examples